AvolitesLtd/TitanManual/docs/fixture-personalities.md

 import Keys from '@site/src/components/key.ts';
 import Video from '@site/src/components/video.tsx';

-For each type of fixture, the console has a <em>"personality"</em> file which tells it how to control the fixture, which channel is the dimmer (HTP) channel, and a large amount of other fixture-specific information.
+For each type of fixture, the console has a *"personality"* file which tells it how to control the fixture, which channel is the dimmer (HTP) channel, and a large amount of other fixture-specific information.
 When you patch each fixture, you tell the console which personality to use